musoniusr/DhammaratoDhamma/_posts/2024-10-01-balance-between-seclusion-and-sangha-phra-cathal-10-01-24.md

 **Phra Cathal:** Now, I know that's another unwholesome thought.
 I've.
 I have seen this whole game more and more and more and more, you know, the.
 Where the duka is really coming from.
 But, yeah, yeah, it's just seeing that more and more and more.
 Suppose.

-**Dhammarato:** That, like I said, when I was out with a chun Po, I really didn't have anything to do.
+**Dhammarato:** That, like I said, when I was out with a Ajahn Poh, I really didn't have anything to do.
 Now, there was a couple of times when, yes, I did have to help an elderly monk come down the mountain.
 But that was, you know, that was the reason that we had gone to that monk was because he needed to be taken care of by other monks.
 But that was a marvelous relationship.
-His name was Achan Lee, and he was a marvelous character.
+His name was Ajahn Lee, and he was a marvelous character.
 And I learned a lot from him, mainly because he spoke English.
 But I. He became friends with me because I helped him.
-But I helped him because Achan Po asked me to go with him and help this monk.
-But other than that, every time that I ever went out with Achan Po, it was kind of a training in the sense of, can you just do nothing while I'm doing my business, but I've got a great big package that I'm carrying around called Amarato.
+But I helped him because Ajahn Poh asked me to go with him and help this monk.
+But other than that, every time that I ever went out with Ajahn Poh, it was kind of a training in the sense of, can you just do nothing while I'm doing my business, but I've got a great big package that I'm carrying around called Amarato.
 And.
 And it's a whole lot easier to deal with when it's not squirming.

 **Phra Cathal:** If I'm being honest.
 I have been squirming a lot.
 So maybe you're.
 Maybe I do need to keep reminding myself to cool off, even when I'm just.
 Yeah, just keep practicing in these places.
 But there's always that ideal I have of what you're saying, and I'll bring it in, and then I'll.
 It starts to play out in real life, and I'm like, but you have.